Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Personal loan brokers work in a similar way to mortgage brokers: they help you find a good deal on a personal loan by connecting you to a direct lender that you qualify with.
 To do this, personal loan brokers have a network of lenders that have set eligibility criteria for potential borrowers.

-If a personal loan broker is able to find a lender that might fit your needs, you’ll be presented with a preapproval offer.
+If a personal loan broker in Canada is able to find a lender that might fit your needs, you’ll be presented with a preapproval offer.
 After this, you will likely have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.

 Lender connection services offer convenience.
 Rather than filling out multiple applications for a variety of lenders, a personal loan broker only requires you to fill out one application.
 You’ll receive your offers through the broker, which can save you time.

 It might be particularly useful if you have trouble meeting the standard eligibility criteria at larger financial institutions.
-This is because brokers tend to have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.
+This is because brokers tend to have a better understanding of the different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.

-And to top it all off, using a personal loan broker is free.
+And to top it all off, using a personal loan broker in Canada is free.
 Instead of charging you, brokers receive a commission from the lender once you’re approved for a loan.
 You’ll save time without having to pay for the privilege of being connected to lenders.

 How are personal loan brokers and direct lenders different?